vercel/next.js/docs/api-reference/next/image.md

 - [Demo the default `blurDataURL` prop](https://image-component.nextjs.gallery/placeholder)
 - [Demo the shimmer effect with `blurDataURL` prop](https://image-component.nextjs.gallery/shimmer)

+You can also [generate a solid color Data URL](https://png-pixel.com) to match the image.

 ### unoptimized

 When true, the source image will be served as-is instead of changing quality,